helgridly/conc-tht/README.md

 https://gitpod.io/#https://github.com/helgridly/conc-tht

-VSCode will give a toast notification in the bottom-right corner saying the app opened a port.
+VSCode will give a toast notification in the bottom-right corner saying a service is available on port 5000.
 Hit "Open Browser" and it'll pop open another tab with Swagger in it.

 ## Locally